-There are many various reasons one considers creating a Revocable Living Trust, and our office can help you determine if a Revocable Living Trust is right for you.
+People create revocable living trusts for many reasons, and our office can help you determine if one is right for you.
 The most common reasons are:

-- Keeping their estate plan private, as opposed to having their will publicly filed in Court
+- Keeping an estate plan private, as opposed to having a will publicly filed in court

 - Better protection of their assets

-- Minimize costs of administration for their loved ones
+- Minimizing the costs of administration for loved ones

 - Tax planning strategies

-- Maintain control over the distribution of assets to their loved ones, especially minors
+- Maintaining control over the distribution of assets to loved ones, especially minors

-A Power of Attorney is a document which is prepared now, and gives another person certain powers to act on their behalf for a varied number of purposes.
-Most commonly, our office provides two different types of Power of Attorneys, one for healthcare purposes and another for financial purposes.
-These Power of Attorneys allows our clients to elect someone to make healthcare or financial decisions for them in the event that the client is unable to do so.
-A Power of Attorney is only valid during one’s lifetime.
-After the person passes away, the Power of Attorney terminates.
+A power of attorney is a document that gives another person certain powers to act on someone’s behalf for varied purposes.
+Most commonly, our office provides two types of power of attorney — one for health care purposes and another for financial purposes.
+These powers of attorney allow our clients to elect someone to make health care or financial decisions for them if the client is unable to do so.
+A power of attorney is only valid during one’s lifetime.
+After the person passes away, the power of attorney terminates.

-People don’t always think about their pets in an Estate Plan.
-While the law considers pets as property, the fact is, that most times people think of their pets as much more than that.
-Their pets are their family, and it’s important to them to ensure their pets are protected and well taken care of.
-If you have pets, we can prepare the proper documentation in your Estate Plan to ensure your pets will be well taken care of.
+People don’t always think about their pets in an estate plan.
+While the law considers pets as property, many people think of their pets as much more than that.
+Their pets are their family, and it’s important to them to ensure that their pets are protected and well taken care of.
+If you have pets, we can prepare the proper documentation in your estate plan to ensure that they will be well taken care of.

-A Healthcare Directive, also known as a Living Will, is a document in which you state your preference for healthcare treatment in the event you are in a permanent unconscious state.
-The Healthcare Directive concerns elections regarding artificial nutrition and hydration, life support, CPR, and blood transfusions.
+A health care directive, also known as a living will, is a document in which you state your preference for health care treatment if you are in a permanent unconscious state.
+A health care directive concerns elections regarding artificial nutrition and hydration, life support, CPR, and blood transfusions.

 How do I ensure my children’s inheritance is protected?

-This is a concern among most of our clients who have children who are minors, or young adults.
+This is a concern among most of our clients who have children who are minors or young adults.
 You’ve worked hard to acquire your assets, and the last thing you want to have happen is for one of your children to irresponsibly deplete their inheritance.
-We can tailor your Estate Plan so that your children do not receive their inheritance in one lump sum, but instead, in disbursement amounts that are predetermined by you.
+We can tailor your estate plan so your children do not receive their inheritance in one lump sum, but instead in disbursement amounts that are predetermined by you.